grivdm/Markdown-Previewer/README.md

 [Click](https://grivdm.github.io/Markdown-Previewer/)
 _(for better experience, close test bar)_

 This project allows users to write markdown text in a text editor and preview the output in real-time.
 The application is useful for writers, bloggers, and anyone who wants to create well-formatted documents quickly and easily.
-It was built using React and Bootstrap.
+It was built using __React__, __Redux-Toolkit__ and __Bootstrap__.

 ## Usage